m-doru/dslab-hw3/README.md

 $ git clone https://git-dslab.epfl.ch/<gitlab-username>/homework3-spark.git
 ```

-Please make a copy of the EMPTY notebook and replace EMPTY with your name.
+Please make a copy of the EMPTY `twitter-hashtags.ipynb` notebook and add your name to the filename,
+for example `twitter-hashtags-calvin.ipynb`.
 Add
 this notebook to the repo and commit.
 This way if we need to push an update to
 the EMPTY notebook, you won't get merge conflicts.